-Our current RDR actions include aligning our approaches to reflect wider policy developments, such as the Department for Transport's revision of the Highway Code and helping partners to develop policies which contribute to road danger reduction on our network.
+The Vision Zero Actions include aligning our approaches to reflect wider policy developments, such as the DfT revision of the Highway Code and helping partners to develop policies which contribute to road danger reduction on our network.

-In the future, we will look at how we can work with organisations at both the national and local level to support Government in developing future legislation on new vehicle technologies - such as micromobility and autonomous vehicles - where there is strong evidence of their benefits and that they can be used safely on our roads.
+In the future, we will look at how we can work with organisations at both the national and local level to support government in developing future legislation on new vehicle technologies - such as micromobility and autonomous vehicles - where there is strong evidence of their benefits and that they can be used safely on our roads.

-Standards and Training
+Standards & Training